 - Also able to easily manage orders, customer profiles, product and inventory management, check-out processing, and email management.

-- Product searches, user authentication, payment gateway integration, and other features are included.
+- Product searches, user authentication, payment gateway integration, and other features includes.

 - Easy to use for shipping, discounts, and payments.